General terms and conditions Germany

 (1) The specified prices are net prices.
-They are quoted ex warehouse (excluding packaging and dispatch) plus the valid value added tax.
+They are quoted ex warehouse (excluding packaging, dispatch, loading, unloading, travel expenses, etc.) plus the valid value added tax.
 Different prices that may be shown on pages which are loaded from buffers (browser cache, proxies, etc.) are not current and invalid.

 (2) The resulting shipping costs depend on the product type and the selected mode of dispatch.
-For more details, refer to the "Shipping" info in the footer section.
+For more details, refer to the "Dispatch" area.
 If we complete partial deliveries without consulting the customer, we will bear the resulting additional costs.

 (5) If the period between the contract conclusion and the delivery date intended for the entire delivery or parts thereof is longer than 4 months and if after the contract conclusion, the market prices for the goods increase by more than 5%, we are entitled to increase the price for those parts of the total delivery intended for delivery after expiry of 4 months to a corresponding extent.
 If the price increase asserted by us amounts to more than 5% of the price of the partial (or total) delivery concerned, the customer is entitled to rescind the contract within two weeks after receipt of our notification regarding the price change; the right to rescission is limited to those parts of the total delivery for which we have increased the price.